A group of people standing on and around a Tanzania Specialist jeep

 Are Tanzanians Friendly?

 So, let’s dive right in and take a look at whether, or not, Tanzanians are friendly.
-Of course, we can’t speak for everybody as everyone is different.
+Of course, we can’t speak for everybody, as everyone is different.

 However, generally speaking, yes, Tanzanians are friendly.